Values Party: Values Party contestation of elections

 The Values Party contested six general elections in 1972, 1975, 1978, 1981, 1984 and 1987.
 Despite strong showings in 1975 and 1978 it did not gain seats under the first-past-the-post electoral system in use at that time.
 It did however manage to get some candidates elected to local government.
 The first, Helen Smith of Titahi Bay, joined the Porirua City Council in 1973.
-The following year party leader Tony Brunt was elected as a Wellington City Councillor and was re-elected in 1977.
+In 1974, party leader Tony Brunt was elected as a Wellington City Councillor and was re-elected in 1977.

+In 1974, several Values candidates also ran unsuccessfully for office in Auckland's local government elections, including lawyer Reg Clough, who stood as a Councillor and received more votes than five of the Labour candidates.
+Six candidates ran for the Auckland Hospital Board: Cherry Raymond (journalist and broadcaster) and Dr. Rex Hunton (medical director of the Auckland Medical Aid Centre) stood in the Auckland City ward; Keith Langton (lawyer) and Wayne Facer (university administrator) were in Waitemata City ward; Peter Wilcox (physician) and Isabella White (nurse) stood in the North Shore.
+Raymond was the strongest contender for the Hospital Board – receiving over 10,000 votes – though not enough to win a seat.
+In 1975, Keith Langton also stood in the general election in the New Lynn electorate, coming in fourth place.

 Mike Ward was a Nelson City Councillor from 1983 to 1989 under a Values banner.
 Jon Mayson, a party co-leader in the 1980s, was elected a member of the Bay of Plenty Harbour Board on a Values Party ticket.

 Under the leadership of polytechnic economics lecturer Tony Kunowski and deputy leader Margaret Crozier, the Values Party contested the 1978 general election with a considerable following, but again failed to win seats in parliament.
 Most probably this was mainly because voters at that time were more concerned about rapidly rising unemployment than anything else.
 The idea of an ecological "zero growth" society envisaged by Values Party members had met with the economic reality of near-zero GDP growth, high price-inflation, and an investment strike by business.
 Although gaining fewer votes than the New Zealand Labour Party, Robert Muldoon's National Party, which promised to create many more jobs by borrowing foreign funds to build large infrastructural projects (the so-called "Think Big" strategy, developing oil, gas, coal and electricity resources), was returned to government at the 1978 election.
+In the late 1970s the German Green Party wrote to the Values Party stating "we like your manifesto, can we use your policy?"